 To prepare a good and coherent work plan, the project intervention logic must be considered (Picture 14.).
-The project partners should closely consider the identified project challenge, the defined project specific objectives and the foreseen outputs when structuring activities into work packages and making an activity plan for each work package.
+The project partners should closely consider the identified project challenge, the defined project specific objectives and the foreseen outputs when structuring activities into a work package and making the activity plan.
 Only those activities which are directly relevant and necessary to achieve project objectives and results should be included in the work plan.

-Outputs and their contribution to the output indicator(s) are an important factor and must be considered when deciding how to divide the project into Work packages.
-Every Work package must have a unique contribution to the output indicator(s) and the division of project tasks into Work packages must be planned accordingly.
+Outputs and their contribution to the output indicator(s) are an important factor and must be considered when defining the Work package.
+The Work package must have a unique contribution to the output indicator(s).
+The contribution towards an output indicator cannot be zero.